 Following ISO 12683-1, RT 60 is the time in seconds required for the sound pressure in a room to decrease by 60 dB after the sound source ceases.
 The keywords in this sentence explain that to measure reverberation time, a sound level meter and a sound source are used.

 Source positions should be located where the natural sound sources in the room would typically be located.
 A minimum of two source positions shall be used.
 The height of the acoustic center of the source should be 1.5 m above the floor.

 Following ISO procedures microphone positions should be at positions representative of the positions where listeners would normally be located.
 For reverberation time measurements, the measurement positions must sample the entire space.
 Microphone positions shall be at least half a wavelength apart, i.e. a distance of around 2 m for the usual frequency range.
 The distance between any microphone position and the nearest reflecting surface, including the floor, must be at least a quarter of a wavelength, or approximately one meter.

-For reverberation time measurement, it can be useful to assess the materials of the boundary surfaces and whether any suspended elements are such that, judged in terms of their absorption coefficients and diffusion properties.
+For reverberation time measurement, it can be useful to assess the materials of the boundary surfaces as well as any suspended elements in terms of their absorption coefficients and diffusion properties.

 Is a difference of 60 dB practical?